quantumlib/Cirq/cirq-google/cirq_google/cloud/README.md

 # DO NOT EDIT MANUALLY (except to fix linting and type checking errors)
 This directory and all of its sub-directories contain only generated RPC clients for the `QuantumEngineService` and the associated request/response objects.
-The only manual edits made to these files should be to fix linter and type checker complaints.
+The only manual edits made to these files should be to fix formatter and type checker complaints.